markfranciose/drops_of_knowledge/aws/udemy/section_6.md

 MX records -
 PTR records

-ELBs don't have IPv4 addys, resolve them using a DMS name.
-Alias Records can be used for nake domains, CNAMes cannot.
+ELBs don't have IPv4 addys, resolve them using a DNS name.
+Alias Records can be used for naked domains, CNAMes cannot.

 ## 58 - Domain Registration Lab
 Route 53 is global